 - are an Estonian citizen or have been living in Estonia on the basis of a residence permit for over a year

 The interval between donations must be at least 60 days.
 Women are advised to wait 90 days (as women should not give blood more than four times a year).

-- you have used injected drugs
+- you have taken intravenous drugs

 You are temporarily not eligible to donate blood if:

 - you are using medicines (other than vitamins, nutritional supplements and contraceptives)